-Known for its signature "dreadlocks," the Komondor's white corded coat makes this breed look like a mophead.
-However, don't let its appearance fool you.
+Known for its signature "dreadlocks," the Komondor's white corded coat makes this breed look a lot like a mophead.
+However, don't let its looks fool you.
 The Komondor is a large, strong, and courageous working dog that originated in Hungary.
-This breed is affectionate with its family but is naturally reserved around strangers.
-The breed has a natural desire to protect that can be shaped by careful training.
-Socialization is also important to help expose the breed to different... situations.
+It was bred to guard livestock and property.
+Affectionate with its family, it is reserved around strangers.
+You can shape its natural desire to protect with a structured training program.
+Socialization will be essential to help expose this breed to different situations.

 08 of 10

 Historically a hunting dog for large game and lions, the Rhodesian ridgeback has an intense loyalty to its family that makes it naturally inclined to protect.
 This dog is an affectionate and noble breed that makes a beautiful companion.
 Do not put this breed through guard dog training as it heightens protection instincts, which this dog already has in spades.
 However, basic obedience training is essential to give this dog structure.
 This breed needs to be able listen to you and follow your commands.

 Height: 24 to 27 inches at the shoulder

 Weight: 70 to 85 pounds

 Physical Characteristics: A large, sturdy, athletic dog with a "ridge" along its back; coats are short and smooth, coming in light wheaten to red wheaten colorsContinue to 9 of 10 below.